Eswar-S-Sethu/J.A.K.E/README.md

 51. It likes meeting new people who are friends of the user and requests them to stand in front of the camera.
 52. Can get useful info from Wikipedia
 53. Start recording voice when requested
-54. Can recognize hand gestures for increase, decrease, turn off JAKE, and disable voice response and to this it will respond with emojis.
+54. Can recognize hand gestures for increase, decrease, turn off JAKE, and disable voice response, and to this, it will respond with emojis.
 55. find your phone
 56. Can help write an assignment or anything like an article.
 57. Can tell weather info